PatrickMaier/HdpH/README.md

 extensions, most notably TemplateHaskell.

 A recent paper [1] presents the semantics of *HdpH* and evaluates its implementation.
-There is also an earlier design paper [2].
-Sources for the related reliable *HdpH-RS* DSL can also be found on GitHub [3].
+There are also earlier design papers [2,3].
+Sources for the related reliable *HdpH-RS* DSL can also be found on GitHub [4].

 Repository structure
 --------------------

-This repository follows the branching model of [4].
+This repository follows the branching model of [5].
 The `master` branch contains an archive directory `releases` with released cabal packages; the `develop` branch holds the current development version;
 other branches are not meant to be public.